 Wishart Connections is run by Wisharts for Wisharts, and has been conceived to give a voice to the global Wishart community, who are invited to share stories about their families and help create a central repository for all aspects of the surname.

 In addition to the above we have genealogist Jack Wishart on hand to give help and advice on your Wishart ancestors.
 With over 22,000 Wisharts on his family tree database, and over 155 Wishart family trees, he is almost certain to have details of any Wishart antecedents you have, especially those from Scotland, and may even be able to put you in touch with living relations.

-Following the very successful George Wishart Quincentennial Conference in 2013, another Wishart related event has been organized in 2014 by explorer Jock Wishart to commemorate the life of Robert Wishart, the famous bishop who fought for Scotland in the Wars of Independence and reputedly crowned Robert the Bruce himself.
-For further details please see below.
+Following the very successful George Wishart Quincentennial Conference in 2013, another Wishart related gathering was organised in 2014 by explorer Jock Wishart to commemorate the life of Robert Wishart, the famous bishop who fought for Scotland in the Wars of Independence and reputedly crowned Robert the Bruce himself.

 World War One